Ed Nimmervoll

 At the Music Victoria Awards of 2014, Nimmervoll was inducted into the Music Victoria Hall of Fame.

 Rock magazines and radio

-Born in Austria in 1947, Nimmervoll moved with his family to Melbourne, Australia, in 1956 and eventually entered university to study architecture.
+Eduard Nimmervoll was born in Leonfelden, Austria, on 21 September 1947 to Eduard Franz (1918–1981) and Ludmilla (née Woitsch, 1921–2011) Nimmervoll, as the third of four children.
+His father was an Austrian Army sergeant (during World War 2), later a savings bank director and then teacher.
+Nimmervoll moved with his family to Melbourne in February 1956 via SS Arosa Kulm.
+He entered university to study architecture.
 Go-Set was Australia's first national pop magazine and Nimmervoll started contributing while still at university in 1966.
-He began compiling a national top 40 from 5 October 1966, later he wrote record reviews and by 1973 became its editor.
+He began compiling a national top 40 singles chart from 5 October 1966, later he wrote record reviews and by 1973 became its editor.

 After Go-Set was taken over in 1974, Nimmervoll began Juke magazine, which was published weekly from 1975 until 1992.
 He was involved in creating Take 40 Australia, a local radio version of American Top 40.
 He also worked on radio and TV music specials.